 Before autotrading, I would set profit and loss targets or create alerts to help manage positions.
 Or, sometimes, I would sit in front of the screens watching the price action and looking for the right time to get out of the position.

 With bots, the process is much simpler.
 Monitor automations manage positions.
-An army of bots could watch 200 different positions with ease.
-Monitors continuously watch open positions and look to exit or adjust positions based on my decision criteria.
+An army of bots could watch 200 different positions (or more!) with ease.
+Monitors continuously watch open positions and look to exit or adjust them based on my decision criteria.
 Like scanner automations, monitors run on defined time intervals.

-To create a new monitor automation, select the “+” icon in the Monitors section of the bot dashboard.
+To create a new monitor automation, select “+ Add Automation” in the bot's Settings.

-- Add Decisions - Remember, there are dozens of different decision recipes available, so the sky is the limit for what you can create!
+Add Decisions - Remember, there are dozens of different decisions available, so the sky is the limit for what you can create!
 SmartStops is just one example of a decision you can use in a Monitor Automation.
 SmartStops trail a position once a profit target is hit, and could help you get more out of your positions.